nkasiiti/hello-world/README.md

 # hello-world
 Testing
-This is my thing the next java hero and expert cime 2017
+This is my thing the next java hero and expert starting end of 2016